Leon-Plickat/LavaLauncher/README.md

 Configuration is done entirely via command flags.
 See the manpage for details and an example.

-LavaLauncher been successfully tested with [sway](https://github.com/swaywm/sway) and [wayfire](https://github.com/WayfireWM/wayfire).
+LavaLauncher has been successfully tested with [sway](https://github.com/swaywm/sway) and [wayfire](https://github.com/WayfireWM/wayfire).